shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Select field replacement

 The replacement of the select field elements via JavaScript is deprecated and will be removed in a future release.
-You can create a styled select field with a simple CSS-only solution by adding a wrapper element.
+You may create a styled select field with a simple CSS-only solution by adding a wrapper element.

 ```
 <div class="select-field">